 Pharmaceuticals are supposed to heal, comfort, and protect.
 Unfortunately, not all work as they’re supposed to – and some can cause severe problems, even death.
 In recent years, three popular drugs — Vioxx ®, Bextra ®, and Celebrex ® — have been linked to heart attacks, strokes, blood clots, and other serious side effects.
 Manufacturers either failed to do the proper investigative studies before releasing their products – or, worse, released them in spite of troubling data.
 Either way the end result has been the same: People have suffered, needlessly.
 The drug companies were supposed to be on your side.
 But they weren’t.

-Babbitt & Johnson P.A. is representing patients who have been injured taking these three drugs.
-We can’t undo the damage, but we can help obtain redress – and accountability.
-We can also help ensure that drug manufacturers take safety more seriously – a lesson they still haven’t learned.
+Ted Babbitt represents patients who have been injured taking these three drugs.
+He can’t undo the damage, but he can help obtain redress – and accountability.
+He can also help ensure that drug manufacturers take safety more seriously – a lesson they still haven’t learned.
 While Merck pulled Vioxx from the market in September 2004, and Pfizer withdrew Bextra the following April, Celebrex – another Pfizer drug – continues to be sold.
 The medications have caused untold harm – but now it’s their makers who have reason to be worried.
 Consider:

 85 million patients took Vioxx ® 20 million in the United States alone.

 According to the Food and Drug Administration tally, more than 27,500 Vioxx ® users suffered heart attacks as a result of taking the anti-arthritis medication — and that number could go way up.

 The FDA and other researchers have reported that Vioxx ® users are more than three times as likely to suffer a stroke or heart attack.
 And there is evidence that Merck knew about the dangers as early as 2000 – but continued to sell the drug for four more years.